cobrien2442/financial_transaction_tracking/README.md

 ![alt text](https://github.com/cobrien2442/financial_transaction_tracking/blob/main/stor_/ETL_flow.png?raw=true)

-### step 1
+### step 1 (Google Apps Script)

-GoogleApps script has a time driven trigger that runs once every 60 seconds (use [function setFincTrigger()](https://github.com/cobrien2442/financial_transaction_tracking/blob/main/GmailApps.js) to activate).
-If an email is detected that appears to have come from the bank stating a transaction has occured the following occurs: GmailApps script parses the email (via [function s2_queryEmailsSend2AWS()](https://github.com/cobrien2442/financial_transaction_tracking/blob/main/GmailApps.js?)) to find cost of transaction, the date/time of the transaction, where the transaction took place, and runs a separate search to find last paycheck deposit (via [function s1_lastDepDate()](https://github.com/cobrien2442/financial_transaction_tracking/blob/main/GmailApps.js)).
-This information is then stored in variables (in json format) that is sent to an AWS API. (note: If the API successfully receives the information the script deletes the current email).
+A time driven trigger (set to run every 60 seconds) searches the user’s inbox for ‘financial transaction’ emails from the bank.
+The key words the script is looking for can be found here: [function s1_lastDepDate()](https://github.com/cobrien2442/financial_transaction_tracking/blob/main/GmailApps.js).
+Once an email is detected, the script utilizes regular expression searches to find cost of transaction, the date/time of the transaction, and where the transaction took place.
+The regular expressions can be found here: [function s2_queryEmailsSend2AWS()](https://github.com/cobrien2442/financial_transaction_tracking/blob/main/GmailApps.js?).
+The data found is stored in JSON format and sent to an API.

+See XXX for examples of emails and the JSON data that would be returned from them.

 ### step 2
 After the API receives the JSON file, it triggers the first lambda function ([TransactionProcessor.py](https://github.com/cobrien2442/financial_transaction_tracking/blob/main/TransactionProcessor.py)) to run.
 This lambda function takes the JSON file, formats it, and then sends the file to a 'raw' AWS S3 bucket.